Ayuen-madyt/Quicktill/README.md

 #### Build

-To build Frappe Books and create an installer:
+To build Quicktill and create an installer:

 ```bash
 # start the electron app